ROCm/AMDMIGraphX/examples/onnxruntime/inceptionV3/README.md

 For the tools (scope.jpg and screwdrivers.jpg) these are both in-class images

-For the bird.jpg image, the imagenet_classes.txt generated doesn't contain that of a cockatiel and thus the model attempts to find the closet match to the animal found in the image
+For the bird.jpg image, the imagenet_classes.txt generated doesn't contain that of a cockatiel and thus the model attempts to find the closest match to the animal found in the image

 using bird.jpg.
-Image of an oscilliscope which is in the imagenet class labels
+Image of an bird which is in the imagenet class labels defaults to african grey

 African grey 0.3860151
 inception_v3, Total time = 801.04 ms